-The British Association of Removers (BAR) is an independent trade association for the removal industry who sets a standard of professional service for their removal members, ensuring the best quality experience for the customer.
+The British Association of Removers (BAR) is an independent trade association for the removal industry that sets a standard of professional service for their removal members, ensuring the best quality experience for the customer.
 Founded in 1900, BAR has sought to standardise the quality of removal services, nationally and internationally, for over a century.

 Removal companies who are BAR members must adhere to strict standards covering everything from cancellations to the quality of removal vehicles.
 The BAR is a mark of quality, protecting you from potentially careless services.
 Although many legitimate and trustworthy removal companies aren’t BAR members, BAR removal companies generally mean a professional standard of service movers can trust.

 All BAR removal companies adhere to a strict standard of service.
-With such a range of removal companies out there, looking for a BAR badge is an easy way to check if a removal company is legitimate.
+With such a range of removal companies to compare, looking for a BAR badge is an easy way to check if a removal company is legitimate.
 It’s worth pointing out that many legitimate removal companies aren’t BAR members.
 There are actually many other bodies of accreditation to consider.
 But know that BAR removers, by default, must meet a stringent Code of Practice.

 The code covers service standards, ensures all staff are fully trained and sets out a professional standard for materials, warehouses and vehicles.
 The British Association Removers is a simple way of verifying if a removal company is of a professional standard.
 The code also provides financial assurances for your moving day in case things go wrong.

+The British Association of Removers represents and promotes over 450 removals companies in the UK.
 To find out if a removal company is a member of the BAR, look for the BAR badge and accompanying accreditation usually found in the footer of the removal company’s website.